Buck Danny: Charlier and Bergèse, 1982–1989

 On January 8, 1979, while working on his second book for 'La Mouette' Victor Hubinon died at his drawing table following a heart attack.
 Luckily, the last Buck Danny album was also the finishing album of a three-part story arc.
 Thus, there were no loose ends left and no half-finished stories to take care of.
 Jean-Michel Charlier instead devoted his time to finishing his and Hubinon's other big series, Redbeard, which he continued with Jijé as artist.

 However Jijé himself died in 1980 and Charlier openly declared that he would end the series Redbeard as he knew no one with the skills of Jijé and Hubinon to do the series justice.
 This however only made him more determined to look for an artist to take over Buck Danny.
 He finally found an artist in the person of Francis Bergèse, who had previously drawn a string of aircraft-related strips with mixed success and openly admitted he started drawing comics because he grew up reading Buck Danny.
 Furthermore, Bergèse could imitate Hubinon's drawing style almost perfectly.

 So in 1982, after almost 4 years of inactivity, Buck Danny returned with an ambitious 3-album story: Mission Apocalypse, Les Pilotes de l'enfer and Le Feu du ciel, (Translated and published in English by Amusement Int (USA) in 1988 as Mission Apocalypse, The Pilots From Hell and Fire From Heaven).
 Drawing the albums took 4 years with the last album only appearing in 1986.
-However, this slower pace only enabled Bergese to make his drawings more detailed and his work is au par with that of Hubinon in every aspect.
+However, this slower pace only enabled Bergèse to make his drawings more detailed and his work is au par with that of Hubinon in every aspect.

 Bergèse and Charlier made one more album, Les Agresseurs (the Aggressors) in 1988 and started work on another two-album story afterwards.
 It looked like with his new artist, Buck Danny was back and up to speed again when on July 10, 1989, Charlier himself died.
-At that time, Bergese had drawn the first 16 pages of what would have been Buck Danny's 45th album, Les Oiseaux noirs, (The Blackbirds).
+At that time, Bergèse had drawn the first 16 pages of what would have been Buck Danny's 45th album, Les Oiseaux noirs, (The Blackbirds).
 Although Charlier left behind scenario directions for all but the last pages of this book, it was decided that, with no clue on the second album and the conclusion of the story, work on Buck Danny would be stopped, this time for good.
 The 16-pages already drawn and Charlier's directions surviving directions for the next pages have since appeared in a number of specials, but are no part of the official Buck Danny canon.